Hate Is Dead: Critical reception

 Michael Saponara of HipHopDX reacted very positively to the mixtape, writing: "Trippie stars front-and-center standing alone to carry the effort with the only guest[s] coming on the ninth and final bonus track "Hate" ...
 The 22-year-old gets experimental with catchy hooks and syrupy rhymes over starry production where he seems to be most comfortable in his own world."
 Likewise, Alexander Cole of HotNewHipHop commented that "[t]he only song with features is the bonus track, and throughout the first eight songs, Trippie does a great job of carrying the load."
-Cole also praised the catchiness of Redd’s hooks and praised the mixtape’s production.
+Cole also praised the catchiness of Redd’s hooks and praised the mixtape’s production, concluding that "[i]f you've been a fan of Trippie for a while, this EP [mixtape] is going to be a must-listen."